Mulled wine: 12 surprising health benefits of our favourite festive drink

 Resveratrol may be helpful when it comes to your memory, too.

-Researchers at Georgetown University Medical Centre have found that resveratrol reduces the ability of harmful immune molecules to infiltrate brain tissue, which could help to protect against Alzheimer’s disease.
+In 2016, researchers at Georgetown University Medical Centre found that resveratrol reduces the ability of harmful immune molecules to infiltrate brain tissue, which could help to protect against Alzheimer’s disease.

 The study’s lead author, Assistant Professor Dr Charbel Moussa said: ‘These findings suggest that resveratrol imposes a kind of crowd control at the border of the brain.”